 The 21st Century world is hyper-visual and multimedia dominant.
 More can be said in 10 seconds using a dynamic image or video than a 2-page article on the same topic.
 Connect your audience with your message or brand through multimedia content.
 UC Health in Colorado used this video in their stroke awareness campaign!

 Consider a custom landing page to accompany a campaign.
-Social media is great way to funnel traffic to your website.
+Social media is a great way to funnel traffic to your website.
 Once the targeted individual is on your site, a landing page can capture contact information, collect data for the campaign and direct site traffic to the most critical information.

 Landing pages are also incredibly versatile; they can be a custom link, a new page, or overlay on the homepage which provides pertinent information to visitors!